-HCP represents shippers, common carriers, trucking companies, wheel and tire manufacturers, vehicle maintenance and service companies, and other related players in the transportation industry.
-Each member of HCP’s team of skilled attorneys who work in this field has subject matter expertise in various aspects of transportation law.
-Our broad experience includes obtaining favorable results in court actions involving catastrophic personal injury accidents, property damage litigation, cargo claims, and contract disputes.
-We also provide advice and representation for insurance coverage disputes, regulatory compliance issues, and transactional work.
+HCP represents various stakeholders in the transportation industry, including shippers, common carriers, trucking companies, wheel and tire manufacturers, and vehicle maintenance and service companies.
+Each member of HCP’s team of skilled attorneys specializes in different aspects of transportation law.
+Our extensive experience includes achieving favorable outcomes in court cases involving catastrophic personal injury accidents, property damage litigation, cargo claims, and contract disputes.
+Additionally, we offer advice and representation on insurance coverage disputes, regulatory compliance issues, and transactional matters.

 Injury Claims